rackerlabs/docs-cloud-dns/rst/dev-guide/index.rst

 .. _index:

 =========================================================
-Rackspace Cloud DNS API, version 1.0
+Rackspace Cloud DNS API |contract version|
 =========================================================

 *Last updated:* |today|

 Learn how to use the Cloud DNS service by using the ReST API.

-- See the :ref:`Developer Guide <developer-guide>` for details about using the API.
+- For details about using the API, see the :ref:`Developer Guide <developer-guide>`.
-- See the :ref:`API reference <api-reference>`, for details about API resources, operations, requests and responses.
+- For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.
+- For service release notes, see the :ref:`Release Notes <release-notes>`.

 The Rackspace Cloud DNS API enables developers to view and manage domains, subdomains, and records through a simple Representational State Transfer (REST) web service interface.